TingWang853/hello-world/README.md

 # hello-world
-my first repository on learning github way
+my first repository on the way to learning github